Netflix Runs the Show

 So there you have it–the incredible success story behind Netflix straight from the co-founder’s mouth.

 As you’ve seen, the road to success is rarely smooth.
 With the development of any kind, bumps and grazes are to be expected–after all, they’re not called ‘growing pains’ for nothing.

-Both Marc Randolph and our Mindvalley founder know this to be true.
-That’s why Vishen Lakhiani was inspired to create a FREE full-immersion Masterclass on how to keep growing despite the pitfalls (whether it’s business or personal) and rise above anything life throws at you.
+Both Marc Randolph and our founder know this to be true.
+That’s why Vishen was inspired to create quests at Mindvalley on how to keep growing despite the pitfalls (whether it’s business or personal) and rise above anything life throws at you.